ananya47/Hospital-Database/README.md

 ## Hospital Management System Database Design and Implementation

-This project outlines schema of hospital database.
+Through this project we:-

-We implemented user defined functions and procedures to calculate bills of patients and generate   receipts.
+• Outlined schema and implemented user defined functions and procedures to calculate bills of patients and generates receipts

+• Managed database integrity, data generation and loading, query writing to fetch data and performance tuning

-We performed data visualization using Tableau to understand the metrics and trends in pictorial graphs.
+• Performed data visualization using Tableau to understand the metrics and trends in pictorial graphs